StoneStepsInc/StoneStepsWebalizer/README.md

 switches described below.

 `logfile` is the name of the log file to process.
-Log file names are collected from three distinct sources:
+Log file names are collected from these distinct sources:

   * `LogFile` variables in the default configuration file and its includes.
-  * Command line, configuration files specified with the `-c` option and its includes.
+  * Command line, `LogFile` variables in configuration files specified with the `-c` option and its includes.
   * If the `--pipe-log-names` option was used, log file names are read from the standard input.